andrey-pontes/andrey-pontes/README.md

 <!-- Presentation -->
 <p>
   Hi, I'm Andrey!
-An aspiring programmer living in Brazil.
+Data scientist living in Brazil.

   - 🌱 Currently, I am a CNPq scholarship recipient working with data science at the [Applied Computing Laboratory](http://laca-ufopa.com.br/) of the Federal University of Western Pará.